Browthon/Browthon-Reborn/README.md

 # Browthon-Reborn

 Latest version of Browthon.
-A clean version in Python with PyQt5
+A clean version in Python with PySide2

 ## Dependances

 - Python 3.5+
-- PyQt5 (pip install PyQt5)
+- PySide2 (pip install PySide2)

-Warning : If you are on Windows, you must have **Python 64Bits**.
-If you have Python 32Bits, PyQt don't have web engine.
+## Install

+- Launch in cmd : `pip install Browthon-Reborn`
+- Launch in cmd : `browthon`
+- Enjoy

 ## Other informations